50 First Dates

 Stupid White Men

 Thankfully, this book made it out.
-It’s certainly very US centric (it was, after all written for that market) but many of the points apply too much of the western world.
+It’s certainly very US-centric (it was, after all, written for that market), but many of the points apply to much of the Western world.
 While suggesting that “we live in a society that rewards and honours corporate gangsters”, Moore does it with a humour that’s accessible and easily read.

-Much political writing is hard to read whereas this written in small chunks and is easily digested.
-For those familiar with liberal writings much of Moore’s work may appear superficial but that’s to do with the style rather than the content.
-It is Moore’s style that has made this book number one on so many book lists but it’s the content that people will remember.
-For the British reader the challenge is to see where our democracy is following the US lead.
+Much political writing is hard to read, whereas this is written in small chunks and is easily digested.
+For those familiar with liberal writings, much of Moore’s work may appear superficial, but that’s to do with the style rather than the content.
+It is Moore’s style that has made this book number one on so many book lists, but it’s the content that people will remember.
+For the British reader, the challenge is to see where our democracy is following the US lead.

 Why should you read this book?
 Because it puts the greed of the consumption society into perspective and genuinely makes you think about the society in which we live.